Tips for Breastfeeding Twins

 Mothers of twins need lots of pillows for everyone to be comfortable.
 When breastfeeding twins, a special nursing pillow that fits around your lap is a big help when there are two babies and you have only two hands.
 A nursing stool, or something else under your feet, will help raise your lap to better contain the babies.
 Try these positions for breastfeeding twins:

 - Double clutch hold.
-Position the babies on pillows along each side or on a nursing cushion on your lap.
+Position the breastfeeding twins on pillows along each side or on a nursing cushion on your lap.
 Their heads go at the breast, their bodies extend along your sides, under your arms.
 Hold each baby in close to you with enough pressure against the nape of the neck from your hands.
 This helps them stay latched on.
 Use pillows behind your back and be sure to bring the babies up to the breast rather than to hunch your shoulders forward.

 - Double cradle hold.
 Each baby lies in the crook of your elbow on their sides so they are facing toward the breast.
 Their bodies criss-cross in your lap.
 Use pillows under your elbows for support.

 - Cradle and clutch hold.
-Nurse one baby in cradle hold and the other in clutch hold.
-The head of the baby in clutch hold lines up with the feet of the baby in cradle hold.
+Nurse one baby in a cradle hold and the other in clutch hold.
+The head of the baby in clutch hold lines up with the feet of the baby in the cradle hold.

 - Lying down.
 Lying on your back, put two pillows under your head and shoulders.
 Cradle a baby in each arm, with their bodies on top of yours, their knees meeting in the center.
 You will need pillows at your sides to support your arms.

 While the typical cue-(or demand-) feeding approach could be too tiring for mothers of twins, the babies may not thrive on a rigid schedule.
-Somewhere in between is a feeding routine that will work for your family, one that meets the needs of the babies and lets the parents get enough rest.
+Somewhere in between is a feeding routine that will work for your family, one that meets the needs of the breastfeeding twins and lets the parents get enough rest.
 Bringing babies into bed with you may be the only way to get enough sleep.